brightprogrammer/starter-hugo-academic/content/post/solving-a-vm-crackme/index.md

 ![](1.png)

-That function looks like it's creating something, let's check it out XD.
+That function looks like it's creating something  (some data structure), let's check it out XD.

 ![](3.png)

 Looks like it's memsetting a huge array (0x118 bytes) to 0.
 So, we don't get any idea of what it is.
-But since this is the only constructor and is called in the initialization stage, most
+But since this is the only constructor and is called in the initialization stage, most probably it's either building a context data structure or something similar to CPU.
+A context data structure will contain everything important for current execution, eg : handle to bytecode file, bytecode buffer in memory, cpu that'll execute the bytecode.
+Don't mind that for now as we'll see how it's being used (i.e if it's being used).